Introducing the ND-array¶

 >>> np.power(x, 2) # can also be calculated using the shorthand: x**2 array([[ 0, 1, 4], [ 9, 16, 25], [36, 49, 64]], dtype=int32)

-Let’s take the mean value over the three distinct columns in our data:
+Let’s take the mean value along the three distinct rows of our data:

 >>> np.mean(x, axis=1) array([ 1., 4., 7.])